Museum of Catholic Art and History

 The Museum of Catholic Art and History, formerly known as the Jubilee Museum and Catholic Cultural Center, is a museum of Catholic relics and art in Columbus, Ohio.
 The museum is located on Broad Street in Downtown Columbus, where it reopened in late 2021.
-The museum was formerly located at the schoolhouse of the Holy Family Church in the city's Franklinton neighborhood, from 1998 to 2019.
+The museum was formerly located at the schoolhouse of Holy Family Church in the city's Franklinton neighborhood, from 1998 to 2019.

 The museum has the largest collection of diversified Catholic artwork in the United States.